neonnubula/betchecker/BetChecker-FrontEnd/API_INTEGRATION_GUIDE.md

-# Frontend API Integration Guide
+okay # Frontend API Integration Guide

 This guide explains how to use the BetChecker API integration in the frontend application.